Songmu/smartcache/README.md

 ## Description

-In in-memory cache generation, there are problems, for example, thundering herd problems, blocking processing when regenerating or etc., but smartcache avoids them by setting a soft expire limit.
+The smartcache is an in-memory cache library with avoiding the following problems.

+- thundering herd
+- block processing when regenerating
+- etc.

+To avoid the above problems, you can set a soft expire limit to Cache.
+The soft expired cached value is internally pre-warmed by a single goroutine and the value is replaced seamlessly.

 ## Installation